C&W - Stock Lists: Carriages & Wagons - C&W News - SR Coach Group - Goods Division - Operation Undercover - Technical - Join us

 For much of the early part of 2001 the carriage received a major external overhaul, including new aluminium roof covering and a complete repaint, into wartime LMS lake livery; since the saloon is stored outside, and the bodywork timber surface is showing its age, this simpler paint scheme is very much easier to maintain.

-In 2007 the carriage was relieved of much of its regular Golden Arrow duty by the restoration of Pullman Car No.64 ("Christine"), but continues to be used as a special saloon for special events, being retained as a spare back-up or the Pullman train.
+In 2007 the carriage was relieved of much of its regular Golden Arrow duty by the restoration of Pullman Car No.64 ("Christine"), but continued to be used as a special saloon for special events, being retained as a spare back-up or the Pullman train, until leaving the Bluebell in 2014.
+In late 2015 it was sold by its owner.

 It was used in a similar way to the Great Northern Saloon on special trains, and the public were able to take afternoon tea on what were dubbed (within the railway only!) the "Poison Tea Runs".
 It was withdrawn from traffic in 1977 for repairs then costed at £12,000, which could not be afforded.
 The structure of the coach is thought to be sound.
 It remained in the carriage shed for many years, and so has probably not deteriorated further, except that it sustained some damage during filming work.